oplS17projects/FP1/README.md

 ```
 ![plotimg](/plotimg.png?raw=true "plotimg")

-The last thing I did was a procedure that looks for the xth element in the pdf list; which would also answer the
+The last thing I did was a procedure that looks for the xth element in the pdf list; which would also answer the original question

 ```racket
 (define (find-prob-of-x lst x)